 Days between the start of lockdown and the first grants being awarded

 The RAFT Immediate Response Fund (now closed) was the first funding phase and offered short-term, unrestricted grants of £5,000 to help organisations weather the crisis and continue to meet the changing needs of their beneficiaries.
 The first emergency funding was allocated to The Fore’s existing grantees on April 9th, and the fund opened for applications from other small charitable organisations on April 22nd, receiving 500 applications in a matter of days.
+The first grants were awarded within 15 days.

 Grantees of the RAFT Immediate Response Fund primarily used their funding in four ways: